What We Talk About When We Watch The Handmaid’s Tale

 Isn’t that what the Germans said of Hitler?

-Where did they think his anti-semantic rants would lead?
+Where did they think his anti-Semitic rants would lead?

 Darling, I know in your heart the idea has some appeal